|

 • Size – 275 square Kilometres

 The Naree Bujong Dajara National Park covers about fifty percent of the Island and means “My Mother earth”.
-The original owners, the Quandamooka People have been living there for thousands of years and boast untouched nature and a variety of wildlife.
+The original owners, the Quandamooka Aboriginal People have been living there for thousands of years and boast untouched nature and a variety of wildlife.

-Point Lookout, North Stradbroke Island
+Point Lookout Beach on North Stradbroke Island

 Accommodation

-With a high percentage of permanent residents, you will find any kind of accommodation options on Stradbroke Island.
 This includes beachside resorts, luxury-style accommodation, budget motels, Airbnb, and holiday homes.
 There will be something to suit your style and budget, but do keep in mind this is an Island and tends to be a little higher than the mainland.

 Anchorage Beachfront Island Resort, North Stradbroke Island Accommodation